 There is one misnomer to keep in mind while shopping around for your bedtime bonnet: sateen.
 Sateen is made of cotton—a type of fiber that is known to hold onto bacteria, rough up the hair cuticle & physically damage the structure & texture of your coils.1

-Long story short, both silk & satin bonnets can be a boon to your hair.
+Long story short, a silk & satin hair wrap can both be a boon to your hair care.
 Sateen, however, is a much better fit for your lingerie drawer than your locks, so check your labels before you purchase.

 5 Benefits of Swaddling Your Curls In Satin